401k, IRA and Roth IRA Contribution and Income Limits [Updated for 2015]

 Roth IRA Plans

-Roth IRA contribution and income deduction limits also increased by $500 in 2013, after staying flat in 2012 and 2011.
-The income range increases mean more people are eligible to open a Roth IRA account in 2013.
-Updated details and a comparison to 2012 levels are shown in the table below.
+Roth IRA contribution limits remained unchanged in 2015, but income (AGI) increased moderately in line with inflation.
+The AGI increases mean more people are eligible to open a Roth IRA account.
+Updated details and a comparison to 2014 levels are shown in the table below.
+Note that 2014 Roth IRA levels are the ones you should be looking for 2014 taxes you file in 2015.

 SEP IRA Plans